theodo/RisXSS/readme.md

-# eslint-plugin-risxss
+# RisXSS

-> Various ESLint rules to prevent XSS
+Eradicate all XSS flaws of your React application using a single ESLint rule.

 ## Install